ztt-21/zTT/Pixel_3a/README.md

-# Description for Pixel 3a
+# zTT for Pixel 3a

 For running zTT on Pixel 3a, you need *a client device* (e.g., labtop or desktop) which is connected to Monsoon power monitor for measuring power consumption of Pixel 3a and also you need *a device for zTT agent server*.